Akryum/nodepack/README.md

 - autoinstall missing dependencies
 - import/export in .js files
 - app/code migrations
+- more to come!

 **Builtin Integrations:**

 - babel (to support old versions of node and/or new JS syntax)
 - typescript
+- more to come!

 **Roadmap:** [v1.0.0](https://github.com/Akryum/nodepack/projects/1)